 Providence Health Care’s Engagement Principles for the St. Paul’s Redevelopment Project

-Throughout the entire planning process for the new St. Paul’s, we’re committed to a public and stakeholder engagement that:
+Throughout the entire planning process for the new St. Paul’s Hospital and health campus, we’re committed to a public and stakeholder engagement that:

 - is clear about the decisions that need to be made throughout the process